top of page

 Residency in Mexico: Understanding the New Appointment Rules

-And if you decide to go through the process on your own, without a lawyer, you need to know a few important things.
+If you decide to go through the process on your own, without a lawyer, you need to know a few important things.

 The New Reality of Appointments (Citas)

 Since late 2024, the way immigration appointments are handled has changed.
-You can no longer book freely — the system only allows appointments starting three weeks (21 days) ahead.
+You can no longer book freely.
+The system only allows appointments starting three weeks (21 days) ahead.

 This means:

-Whatever your procedure — whether applying for something new, replacing, or renewing — you must plan around this 21-day minimum window.
+• Whatever your procedure — whether applying for something new, replacing, or renewing — you must plan around this 21-day minimum window.

-In busy offices, like those in Quintana Roo (Playa del Carmen, Cancún, Tulum), citas are gone within minutes once they appear.
+• In busy offices, like those in Quintana Roo (Playa del Carmen, Cancún, Tulum), citas are gone within minutes once they appear.
 You need to check often, refresh the system, and be ready to book the moment a slot opens.

 If you miss it — don’t panic.
 It’s not always the end.
 You can still go directly to the immigration office, explain your situation at the information desk, and if there’s a free slot that day, they may add you manually.